I Was Injured In A Car Accident As A Passenger, Could A Solicitor Help Me?

 You may be eligible to make a claim compensation if your injuries were caused by a mechanical defect in the car.

-Highways England (the replacement of Highways Agency) is responsible for managing, maintaining and improving motorways and some A-roads.
+National Highways is responsible for managing, maintaining and improving motorways and some A-roads.
 Highways England may be held liable for injuries from accidents on motorways that have been caused by poor maintenance of the motorway, or mismanagement of the motorway.

 If you have been hurt as a passenger in a car accident, or another type of motor vehicle accident, you may be eligible to claim road traffic accident compensation for your injuries.
 Call Legal Helpline to discuss your claim prospects.
 If we can see that you are entitled to compensation, we may connect you with a No Win No Fee solicitor from our panel to handle your claim.